 These cards offer a 0% APR “teaser” or “intro” rate that lasts for a set period of time, usually a few months to as long as 18 months.
 After the 0% period ends, you would pay interest on any remaining balance at the ongoing APR.
 But ideally, you’d be able to pay off the balance entirely by that point.

 Beware of so-called deferred interest cards, often issued by retail stores.
 These look like intro 0% APR cards at first glance, but there is a catch.
-If you don’t pay off your balance in full by the end of the intro period, you’ll owe interest retroactively on your entire balance—not just the balance you have left—and the interest rates can be as high as 25%.
+If you don’t pay off your balance in full by the end of the intro period, you’ll owe interest retroactively on your entire balance — not just the balance you have left.

 Balance Transfer APR of 0%